-INTRODUCTION TO GWINNETT COUNTY SCHOOLS
+INTRODUCTION TO GWINNETT COUNTY PUBLIC SCHOOLS

-As Gwinnett County Public Schools (GCPS) strives to become a system of world-class schools, we pride ourselves on our continuous quality improvement initiatives regarding our curriculum, classroom instruction, support for students, professional development for our workforce, GCPS' accountability system, technology and digital resources, maintenance of our facilities, and the district's fiscal management.
+As Gwinnett County Public Schools (GCPS) strives to become a system of world-class schools, we pride ourselves on our continuous quality improvement initiatives regarding our Academic Knowledge and Skills (AKS) standards, classroom instruction, support for students, professional development for our workforce, GCPS' accountability system, technology and digital resources, maintenance of our facilities, and the district's fiscal management.

-Gwinnett County Public Schools is the largest school system in the state of Georgia and 12th largest in the country, with a projected enrollment of 180,204 students for the 2019-20 school year.
-Made up of 141 schools, GCPS has 80 elementary schools, 29 middle schools, 23 high schools, two charter schools, and seven other special schools.
+Gwinnett County Public Schools is the largest school system in the state of Georgia and 11th largest in the country, with a projected enrollment of 183,878 students for the 2023-24 school year.
+Made up of 142 schools, GCPS has 81 elementary schools, 29 middle schools, 24 high schools, one charter school, and seven other special schools.